CaarlosAugusto/CaarlosAugusto/README.md

 # Who am I?
 - Hi, I’m Carlos Augusto.
+- I have a degree in Systems Analysis and Development by Federal Institute of Pará(Brazil)
 - I'm student of the 5th semester of Computer Engineer in Federal University of Pará(Brazil)
-- I have a degree in Systems Analysis and Development by Federal Institute of Pará(Brazil)
 - I’m interested in turn my self a Senior Programmer
 - I’m currently learning more about Python
-- I've already study PHP, Java and Java Mobile, JavaScript, C, C++, Html and Css.
+- I've already study PHP, Python, Java and Java Mobile, JavaScript, C, C++, Html and Css.
 - 📫 You contact me in my email: c.augusto.souza9@gmail.com

 # Experiences: